 This wood slice serving board won’t cost you above $10, even if it looks fancy.
 Start by looking for dried and seasoned hardwood stumps.
 If you can’t find any, head to your nearest craft store and look for a basswood slice.

 If you want to make a big coffee table for your man cave, you may need to increase the number of wood pallets on hand.
 This tutorial uses 3 pallets, but you can add or reduce these according to the size of the table you’d prefer.

 10. Industrial Bookshelf

 Give your books a manlier home by placing them in an industrial bookshelf.
 Begin by laying out how you want your shelf to look like on the wall.
-Do this by attaching strips of masking tape to help visualize your project.
+Do this by attaching strips of painters tape to help design or visualize your DIY project.

 11. Wall Pallet Arrow

 My man cave is my sanctuary.
 So to help me remind myself to leave all problems at the door, I’ve put in a wood pallet arrow on the wall.
 It’s kind of my way of telling myself to leave all the bad vibes outside, and it serves as a unique decor too.